 Flow with me.

 I removed the kernels from 5 ears of corn and blended them with milk, heavy cream, and coconut milk for you know – That creamy tropical note.
-I added three types of cinnamon here – Cinnamon sticks, Vietnamese, and Chinese ground cinnamon.
-I find combining more than one type of cinnamon provides levels of deep flavor instead of making it a one note deal.
+Then I used three types of cinnamon here – Cinnamon sticks, Vietnamese, and Chinese ground cinnamon for a deep rich flavor.

 Oh, and let’s not forget – Condensed milk.
 You know, for an additional creamy situation and sweetness.
 Once blended it is all strained, simmered, and then allowed to steep for about an hour.

 You make your custard and if desired, freeze that situation right away.
 And you’re going to want to freeze that situation right away.
 Because it’s one of those creamy, spicy ice creams which changes your way of thinking.

 Will you want to elbow a toddler just to get a scoop?

 - 1 cup coconut milk fresh or canned